 On February 28, 2026, the City announced Freedom Hall Pool — built in 1974 — will permanently close on April 3, 2026, citing end-of-life conditions.

-The pool is the only indoor competitive aquatics facility in Johnson City, serving the Barracuda Swim Club, Science Hill High School, and Johnson City Middle Schools.
+The pool is the only indoor competitive aquatics facility in Johnson City — used by Science Hill High School, Liberty Bell & Indian Trail Middle Schools, Providence Academy, Barracuda Swim Club, JC Masters Swimming, and adult lap swimmers.

 Families have relocated to Johnson City specifically for this swim program.
 This closure disrupts lives that were built around it.

-The City estimates repairs would cost ~$750,000 for only 8–10 more years of operation — calling it a 'band-aid' — yet has offered no immediate replacement plan.
+The City estimates repairs would cost ~$750,000 — calling it a 'band-aid' — but aquatics staff indicate those same repairs could extend the facility's usable life 20+ years with proper maintenance.
+The City has offered no immediate replacement plan.

 The only alternative offered — Memorial Park Community Center — has no starting blocks and insufficient deck space for competition.